qkr7391/React-Redux/README.md

 }
 ```

-5. Give Subscribe to TOC and adding new contents on the list
+5. Give Subscribe to TOC and add new contents to the list

 ```JavaScript
 store.subscribe(TOC);